ryvoxr/notebook/school/college/unc-charlotte.md

 honed my skills, I have yet to partake in a formal and rigorous computer science curriculum.
-UNC Charlotte's College of Computing and Informatics' Computer Science major offers the depth and breadth of programming instruction I yearn for.
+UNC Charlotte's College of Computing and Informatics' Computer Science major offers the depth and breadth of programming instruction that will prepare me for the future.

-Unlike many other colleges, UNC Charlotte's Computer Science degree is not lumped in with their engineering program.
+Unlike most other universities, UNC Charlotte's Computer Science degree is not part of their engineering college.
 Instead, the Computer Science program is contained inside of the College of Computing and Informatics.
 This separation of computing and engineering is exciting to me.
-At UNC Charlotte, instead of spending class hours learning engineering concepts not totally relevant to my major, I hope to be able deep dive into the CS topics that interest me most.
+At UNC Charlotte, instead of spending class hours learning engineering concepts tangential to my major, I look forward to focusing on Computer Science topics that interest me most.